aidelab-iitbombay/PyGuLP/README.md

 PyGuLP implements:

-    minimize  Σ w * (d- + d+)
+    minimize  Σ (w- * d- + w+ * d+)

 Where:

-- w is a non-negative weight assigned to each goal
-- larger weights enforce closer adherence to that target
+- w- is the penalty for under-achievement
+- w+ is the penalty for over-achievement
+- either penalty may be set to zero when deviation in that direction is acceptable

 Weights affect trade-offs but do not affect feasibility.
+When goals are expressed on substantially different numerical scales, normalization or other scale adjustment should be considered before weights are interpreted as relative priorities.

 ---